GhIrani33/multi-label-ecg-classifier/README.md

 Through extensive testing, including various preprocessing techniques and signal visualization, we found that using the **original ECG signals** without heavy modification produced the most robust results.
 While alternative preprocessing approaches gave higher performance during testing, they were less reliable in real-world applications.
 Thus, for this project, we prioritize **real-world robustness** over purely performance-driven metrics.

+## Contributing
+We welcome contributions to this project!
+If you'd like to contribute:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and ensure that all tests pass.
+4. Submit a pull request.

 ### **License**
 This project is licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for details.